caiks/TBOT03/README.md

 TBOT03 WOTBOT Dealt only with a single level, will need to consider the sharing of resources between many different actives in different structures, and how they relate to the configuration/motor level.
 Configuration level might be broken up into separate actives cf octupus arms, will need some indirect control from higher actives.

+An explanation for the left-right oscillation we often see in interest mode would be that if forward motion leads to the same slice in 2.5 actions more than a transition then a goal slice at the other end of a parallelogram, which requires a forward transition is likely to oscillate between one turn and its opposite.
+This is because turns will nearly always cause a transition.
+To avoid this we should ensure that actions all have roughly the same probability of transition, preferably nearly always.
+Of course, this is hard to do, since the sensor model is constantly changing.
+An alternative is to avoid forming a mathematical group, so that actions do not have opposites.
+The messiness of neurobiology will generally avoid this, eg bias to right handedness.
+We shouldn't be too fussy or symmetrical about our motor models.
+Can do this by not having opposite actions or by altering the random distribution of actions.
+To fix the oscillation problem random mode should adjust the frequencies of each action such that the probability of transition is uniform for all.
+Although, note that we are assuming that the intra-slice distribution is also uniform for the action.
+Easiest to select actions with a granularity roughly equal to a slice transition.
+We probably should have deloopers in anyway, which is a pragmatic optimisation.

+Likely goal is in a sense predictive - we choose an action such as eye saccades that we guess will lead to something interesting.
+Simulation chooses probable next slice, so is also predictive in that sense.
+See https://www.quantamagazine.org/to-be-energy-efficient-brains-predict-their-perceptions-20211115/

+We can represent the level 3 average slice in a bitmap with past frames forming the vertical axis.
+That would give us a sense of the dynamic model.
+Underlying frames would be easy but self frames would require an infinite concatenation and they would overlap.

 mixture of interest, unusual and random modes